hartator/wayback-machine-downloader/README.md

 ## Optional Only URL Filter

-You may want to retrieve files that are of certain type (e.g., .pdf, .jpg, .wrd...) or are in a specific directory.
-To do so, you can supply the `--only` flag with a string or a Regex to limit what Wayback Machine Downloader will download.
+You may want to retrieve files which are of a certain type (e.g., .pdf, .jpg, .wrd...) or are in a specific directory.
+To do so, you can supply the `--only` flag with a string or a regex (using the '/regex/' notation) to limit which files Wayback Machine Downloader will download.

+For example, if you want to download files only inside a specific `my_directory`:

+    wayback_machine_downloader http://example.com --only my_directory

+Or if you want to download every images without anything else:

-    wayback_machine_downloader http://example.com --only \.pdf
+    wayback_machine_downloader http://example.com --only '/\.(gif|jpg|jpeg)$/i'

 ## Contributing